sjiaire/cr-site-natacha/content/houses/gorgeous-nyarutarama.md

 **Furnished 4 Bedroom House for Rent - Nyarutarama**

 Stay in this beautiful 4-bedroom furnished house located in the exclusive area of Nyarutarama nearby the Manor Hotel.
 Nyarutarama is a calm and fancy area with several international schools, bars and restaurants.

 This gorgeous residence is fresh and airy indoor and outdoor.
-Its wide open floor plan with colorful living and dining rooms opens to its stunning fully-equipped kitchen.
-It has 3 cosy bedrooms, 3 bathrooms and a study.
-Its charming master en suite has private shower and walk-in closet!
+Its wide open floor plan with colorful living and dining rooms open to a stunning fully-equipped kitchen.
+It has 4 cosy bedrooms and 3 bathrooms including charming master en suite with a walk-in closet!

-Outdoor, there is a vast terrace overlooking the Golf course lake and offering an open view to the city.
+Outdoor, there is a vast terrace overlooking the Golf course lake and offering an open city view.
 In addition, it has a mature garden, staff quarters and a wide parking space with carport.

-Unfurnished rental rate: $ 2,000/month

 It is an amazing family home!